AaronWatters/H5Gizmos/doc/Tutorials/hello3.md

 ])
 ```
 stacks `greeting` at the top with `clicker` and `the_time` arranged horizontally below
-combined into a composite component.
+combined into a composite `dashboard` component.
 The `task` coroutine then uses the composite `dashboard` as the primary
 (and only) component of the interface.